-The BA in Psychology is designed for students who want to specialise in Psychology for a 3 year BA programme.
+Psychology is the scientific study of human mental life and behaviour.
+It involves areas such as Brain and Behaviour, Social Psychology, Cognitive Psychology, Developmental Psychology and Psychological Research Methods.
 The degree covers all the major theories of psychology, as well as research methods and statistics for psychological data analysis.

-- Studying the human mind and behaviours with the rigours of scientific testing;
+> You will study the human mind and behaviours with the rigours of scientific testing.

-- Learning to use research methods including observation, measurement, hypothesis testing, experimentation, logical inference and statistical analysis
+> You will use research methods including observation, measurement, hypothesis testing, experimentation, logical inference and statistical analysis.

 - Psychology plus 2 Arts subjects (or Critical Skills) in 1st year – choose from groups 1, 3, 4, 5 (maximum one per group)

 - You will concentrate on Psychology in 2nd and 3rd year

 - At the end of 1st year, students who do not wish to continue with MH106 have the option of continuing in MH101 with their other 2 Arts subjects, or with Psychological Studies and another subject as a Double Major

 Students may apply to study overseas after 2nd year (on Erasmus or Study Abroad) and graduate with a BA (International) after 4 years.
 See the International Studies website for details.

 If you have a disability or specific learning difficulty (e.g. dyslexia), and require examination support for the written tests, please submit supporting documentation by 15 March 2019 to the Access Office.
 Unfortunately we are unable to consider applications for alternative examination accommodation after this deadline.